 Key takeaways

-• 90 days proves viability, not completion - Use sprints to validate transformation potential rather than rushing incomplete implementations
+90 days proves viability, not completion - Use sprints to validate whether rollout is possible rather than rushing incomplete implementations

-• Focus beats feature creep - Pick one high-impact use case with measurable outcomes rather than trying to transform everything at once
+Focus beats feature creep - Pick one high-impact use case with measurable outcomes rather than trying to change everything at once

-90 days won’t transform your company.
+90 days won’t change your company.
 Full stop.
-But it will tell you whether transformation is worth pursuing at all.
-That’s the real difference between a sprint and a slog - one proves value, the other assumes it.
+But it will tell you whether rollout is worth pursuing at all.
+That’s the real difference between a sprint and a slog: one proves value, the other assumes it.

-We learned this at Tallyfy, and honestly, we learned it the embarrassing way.
-We pitched 12-month transformation roadmaps to clients.
+I learned this the hard way at Tallyfy, and I learned it the embarrassing way.
+I’d pitched 12-month rollout roadmaps and watched them rot.
 Week three brought the first crisis.
 Week six brought budget questions.
 By month three, the original vision was buried under “urgent” priorities nobody could quite define.
-Then we switched to 90-day pilots focused on proving specific value propositions.
+Then I switched to 90-day pilots focused on proving specific value propositions.
 Renewals became automatic.
 Expansions became obvious.
 Proof beats promises.
 Every time.

-Research keeps showing less than 30% of transformations succeed.
+Something bugs me about quarterly planning sessions.
+John Kotter’s change management research keeps showing less than 30% of rollouts succeed.
 Look closer and you’ll find something interesting: the ones that work start with clear proof points, not grand visions.
 Current data on AI adoption shows the vast majority of organizations now use AI in at least one function.
 Only about 6% are generating value at scale.
 Everyone’s experimenting.
 Few are transforming.
+The AI adoption flywheel explains why peer-driven momentum matters more than mandated timelines.

 A Nigerian education pilot achieved two years of academic progress in six weeks.
 If that’s possible in education, one of the slowest-changing sectors, the real question isn’t whether 90 days is enough.
 It’s whether you’re asking the right question going in.